abdulrahman6322/VGG16-Fine-Tuning-Corn-or-maize-Diseases-Data-Set-/README.md

-# Corn Disease Detection using VGG16
+# VGG16 Fine Tuning with Corn Disease Detection Dataset

 This repository contains the code and results for fine-tuning the VGG16 model on the "Corn Diseases Detection Dataset" to classify corn leaf diseases.
 The dataset includes four classes: **Healthy, Common Rust, Blight, and Gray Leaf Spot**.